Go Back to Church, part II

 We try to define ourselves and each other through hearing rote doctrines in church, the dramatized presentations of the news we hear on the TV, or through input from friends and family members; but cross-currents in our thought-process may lead to contradictions that confuse others, as well as ourselves.

 Someone needs to remind you who your friends are, who your enemies are, what direction you are going, and what your personal values are.
 In the hub-bub of daily life, jostled by human interaction, you tend to forget, under pressure from others.
-A church that teaches only tolerance, equivocates on the value of other religions, and advocates a pointless acceptance of others' diverging opinions will produce an empty church—witness the Episcopal church.
+A church that teaches only tolerance, equivocates on the value of other religions, and advocates a pointless acceptance of others' diverging opinions will produce an empty church—witness the Episcopal Church.
 Churchgoers want self-definition and a sense of direction.